doorstop-dev/doorstop/docs/reference/items.md

 A file is considered a text-file unless its file extension is listed in `SKIP_EXTS` (settings.py).

+The value of this attribute contributes to the [fingerprint](items.md#reviewed) of the item.

 #### Example: Reference keyword
 ```yaml